INDElab/conversationkg/README.md

 ### Required Format

-The scraped W3C mailing lists are stored as JSON dict objects and the current implementation of `conversation_building.declarations.corpus.Corpus` expects such a format.
+The scraped W3C mailing lists are stored as JSON dict objects and the current implementation of `conversation_building.declarations.corpus.EmailCorpus` expects such a format.
 Below is an example of the `public-credentials` mailing list, namely the first email of the first conversation (subject `Use-Case: Deaths`) of the first period (`2015Aug`, i.e. August 2015):

 ```
 public_credentials =